CECT: CECT

-CECT is one of the largest China-based mobile phone manufacturer.
-While most of the phones listed below origins are unknown, they are believed to be produced by CECT.
-One of CECT's original phones is the CECT T689.
+CECT is one of the largest China-based mobile phone manufacturers.
+While the origins of most of the phones listed below are unknown, they are believed to be produced by CECT.
+One of CECT's original phones was the CECT T689.

 HiPhone

 The HiPhone T32 is the only model in the Hiphone series to offer Wi-Fi.
-In many of the clone models, the only difference is firmware versions.
+In a number of the clone models, the only difference is firmware versions.
 Not all HiPhones are labeled by the manufacturer; some are labeled only by the software version w006 or w009.Please note the term "Sciphone" is often used to reference clone phones, because Sciphone is the manufacturer of the i68, i9, and more recently the i9+++.